rahgun04/VLSI_Lab_1/README.md

 set _OUTPUTS_PATH OUTPUTS   ;# where to store output files set _REPORTS_PATH REPORTS   ;# where to store synthesis reports
 ```
-You can copy and paste these commands directly into Genus.
+Copy and paste these Tcl commands directly into Genus.
+Make sure that you know what they do.

 **_Step 4: Specify where the standard cell libraries can be found_**